Bearded Dragons are friendly and popular pet lizards that originate from Australia.

 They are unlikely to drink directly from the water dish as most of their water intake comes from the vegetation and insects they eat.

 Sand is a major part of their habitat in the wild.
 However desert sand is not like the commercial sand sold for reptiles.
-Sand in their native habitat is hardened and is not like the loose granules in manufactured sand.
+Sand in their native habitat is rich in calcium and other minerals and they will ingest small quantities that provide them with just the right amount of these precious nutrients.
+Commercially-available sand is often poor in calcium, so the instinct for a calcium-deficient dragon is to keep eating it and get a blocked intestine, a condition called impaction.

-These sand particles are tiny but can cause huge medical problems for your bearded dragon’s intestines and cause blockages called impaction.
+These sand particles are tiny but can cause huge medical problems for your bearded dragon’s intestines and cause impaction.
 Impaction is a very common health issue for reptiles and is fatal.

 You can also use 12×12″ ceramic tiles to cover 30% of the tank to help keep your bearded dragon’s claws short whilst providing a nice area for them to cool down.